Learn About Coarctation of the Aorta

 Aortic coarctation is more common in people with certain genetic disorders, such as Turner syndrome.

-People who have this problem with their aorta may also have a weak area in the wall of blood vessels in their brain.
+People who have this problem with their aorta may also have a weak area in the wall of arteries in their brain.
 This weakness causes the blood vessel to bulge or balloon out.
 This is known as a berry aneurysm.
-These may rupture causing a certain type of stroke (due to bleeding).
+These may break causing a certain type of stroke (due to bleeding, called a hemorrhagic stroke).

 Coarctation of the aorta may be seen with other congenital heart defects, such as: